Self-refuting idea: Foundationalism

 The philosopher Anthony Kenny argues that the idea, "common to theists like Aquinas and Descartes and to an atheist like Russell" that "Rational belief [is] either self-evident or based directly or indirectly on what is evident" (which he termed "foundationalism" following Plantinga) is self-refuting on the basis that this idea is itself neither self-evident nor based directly or indirectly on what is evident and that the same applies to other formulations of such foundationalism.
 However, the self-evident impossibility of infinite regress can be offered as a justification for foundationalism.
 Following the identification of problems with "naive foundationalism", the term is now often used to focus on incorrigible beliefs (modern foundationalism), or basic beliefs (reformed foundationalism).

 Philosophical skepticism

 Philosophical skeptics state that "nothing can be known".
 This has caused some to ask if nothing can be known then can that statement itself be known, or is it self-refuting.
 One very old response to this problem is academic skepticism: an exception is made for the skeptic's own statement.
 This leads to further debate about consistency and special pleading.
+Alternatively, philosophical skepticism can be framed without asserting knowledge, "I don't believe in anything"; when asked "Do you believe that?", which implies to the questioner a logical contradiction, the skeptic can point out that she does not believe in anything, not even the (widely assumed) axioms or inference rules of logic, so there is an absence of logical machinery within her empty belief system with which it can be self-refuted.